mar10/wunderbaum/docs/tutorial/tutorial_grid.md

 ## Column Definitions

+!!! info

-?> Column definitions are required to turn a plain Wunderbaum tree into a treegrid.
+    Column definitions are required to turn a plain Wunderbaum tree into a treegrid.

 A list of column definitions is specified in the `columns` option.
 `title` and `id` are required. `width` is optional, but recommended.